 2. Wear Your Colors

 One of the top questions (after, “what do I say”) that we get asked by clients getting ready for a big TV appearance is: what should I wear?
-The excitement and novelty of being on television lends itself to creating a fashion dilema: it feels like you should wear something extra special for the occassion.
+The excitement and novelty of being on television lends itself to creating a fashion dilemma: it feels like you should wear something extra special for the occasion.
 But usually, this will leave you looking – and feeling- a bit uncomfortable.
 When you’re being interviewed on live TV, wear what you would typically wear for a big day at work.
-If you typically wear jeans and a T-shirt, maybe step it up a notch and wear jeans and a button down shirt.
+If you typically wear jeans and a T-shirt, maybe step it up a notch and wear jeans and a button-down shirt.
 If your brand is really casual, jeans and a logo tee may make sense.
 While black is always a safe option, don’t be afraid to wear your best colors.
 Deep hues are usually a good bet.
 Avoid busy prints and thin stripes, which will create a distracting effect on-air.

 3. Consider Microphone Placement

 Chances are, you’ll be wearing a lapel microphone.
 Make sure you have a place to clip it.
 If you’re wearing a dress, consider wearing a belt for an easy microphone holder.
 Or, a news anchor trick- wear Spanx or something under your dress so you have a place to put the microphone pack.

 There will be multiple cameras and possibly even more than one person doing the interview, which can make knowing where to look difficult.
 Before you go on-air, it’s always good to ask where you should look during the interview.
 Typically, you’ll avoid the cameras altogether and just look at whoever is talking.